LukeGrahamLandry/franca/examples/circuit/README.md

 - deduplicate error checking between parse and load
 - show wire comments in the ui
 - :NotReorderingTheseBreaksOvertureLegNandverture
+- don't be checking names of components all the time (at least also check the ids are in the builtin range)

 ```
 // TODO: don't always recompile everything when loading a new circuit. it might reuse some custom components.